 So far BPSOS has identified at least 1,100 H'Mong Christian households, accounting for about ten thousand individuals, living in different self-settlement areas primarily in the Central Highlands but also in certain provinces in Northern Vietnam.
-More information about identified communities of stateless H'Mong Christian is available in the Appendix 1.
 We have also received reports on tens of thousands of H'Mong Christians who had fled to China, Laos and Myanmar where they live illegally among local H'Mong communities.
-In addition, an estimated
+In addition, an estimated 600 H'Mong Christians are seeking asylum in Thailand - they are part of the growing population of "urban refugees" in that country.

-9 https://dantri.com.vn/xa-hoi/con-chet-ngat-trong-bung-vi-me-khong-the-vuot-bun-lay-di-sinh-20170807103209729.htm
+&lt;sup>12 "The baby suffocated in the womb because the mother could not cross the mud to give birth".
+Dan Tri, 2017.
+Available at: https://dantri.com.vn/xa-hoi/con-chet-ngat-trong-bung-vi-me-khong-the-vuot-bun-lay-di-sinh-20170807103209729.htm